-1. Duffel Bag – we chose the Eagle Creek Load Hauler as it converts to a backpack for easier carry.
+1. Duffel Bag – we chose the Eagle Creek Load Hauler as we owned it already and it converts to a backpack for easier carry.

-The bag performed well but a less expensive, tough bag would have been better for the gritty conditions.
+The bag performed well, but a less expensive, tough bag would have been better for the gritty conditions on the river.
 Recommendations: Eagle Creek No Matter What duffel, or Patagonia black hole duffel,

-2. Personal Item – day pack/tote – we are bringing one lightweight packable daypack for the two of us and I’ll carry this Tom Bihn Shop Bag as my tote and will store it flat when on the river.
+2. Personal Item – day pack/tote – we are bringing one lightweight packable daypack for the two of us.
 Recommendation: Osprey Daylite daypack

 You will be making and breaking camp everyday.
 Having your gear organized will make life infinitely easier.
 Pack your clothes and gear in colorful, lightweight packing cubes.